-The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, in the staffrooms in each school location and on the shared drive.
+The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, on the school website.

-If your concern involves the DSL or a member of the senior staff, contact the LADO on 01962 847364 or the NPSCC whistleblowing line on 0800 028 0285
+If your concern involves the DSL or a member of the senior staff, contact the LADO on 01962 847364 or child.protection@hants.gov.uk.